Welcome to SIMON FISCHER ONLINE

 Recommended YouTube videos of the week:

-Nathan Cole on how to practice the vibrato exercises in the Warming up book, and Simon playing Purcell and Prokofiev.
+Nathan Cole on how to practice the vibrato exercises in the Warming up book, Simon playing Prokofiev.

 © 2015 by Simon Fischer Online